-The reverse VAT charge – are you ready for 1 March 2021?
+The reverse VAT charge – what you need to know

 It's been some time since our last update on VAT "reverse charging" for the construction sector.
 Originally due to come into force on 1 October 2019, the impact of the COVID-19 pandemic understandably brought about a postponement of the Government's plans.
-A delay of 17 months in total now brings us to the current, fast-approaching implementation date of 1 March 2021.
+A delay of 17 months in total brought us to its recent implementation on 1 March 2021.

 Does the reverse charge apply to your services?

-The reverse VAT charge becomes mandatory on 1 March 2021 and will apply to building and construction services which meet all of the following criteria, regardless of when the contract for the services began or when the work was carried out:
+The reverse VAT charge became mandatory on 1 March 2021 and now applies to building and construction services which meet all of the following criteria, regardless of when the contract for the services began or when the work was carried out:

 - The supply falls within the scope of the Construction Industry Scheme (CIS); and